EMT 927/R 80 # 34 from 1953

 one of the first EMT 927 turntables ever manufactured by EMT

 The oldest EMT turntable in my personal collection is an EMT 927/R 80 with serial no. 34 and manufactured in 1953.
 In November 2021 I had the lucky opportunity to buy this rare and legendary turntable, one of the first EMT 927 turntables ever manufactured by EMT.
 As seen in one of the pictures the EMT type/serial tag mounted at the under frame indicates EMT 927 Nr.
 34, on top it is engraved R 80 in accordance with the German IRT (Institut für Rundfunktechnik) Braunbuch which means this turntable was ordered by - and manufactured for the German Broadcasting.
 Initial this EMT 927 was bought by the German Broadcaster Hessischer Rundfunk (Hessian Broadcasting) in Frankfurt and in service till the end of the seventies after which it retired in a private collection.
-After manufacturing in 1953 this EMT 927 was a mono turntable with an Ortofon RF-297 mono tonearm, somewhere in the seventies it was upgraded to a stereo turntable with an EMT 997 stereo (banana) tonearm.
+After manufacturing in 1953 this EMT 927 was a mono turntable with a Neumann tonearm with a Neumann DZT mono cartridge, see the black & white picture below, somewhere in the seventies it was upgraded to a stereo turntable with an EMT 997 stereo (banana) tonearm.

 Background and history of The EMT 927